ARS Pharmaceuticals Announces FDA Advisory Committee for neffy® for the Treatment of Allergic Reactions (Type 1), Including Anaphylaxis

-SAN DIEGO, March 28, 2023 (GLOBE NEWSWIRE) -- ARS Pharmaceuticals, Inc. SPRY, a biopharmaceutical company dedicated to empowering at-risk patients and caregivers to better protect themselves from severe allergic reactions that could lead to anaphylaxis, today announced that the U.S. Food and Drug Administration (FDA) has scheduled a Division of Pulmonology, Allergy and Critical Care Advisory Committee meeting on May 11, 2023 to review the new drug application (NDA) for neffy®. neffy has the potential to be the first, non-injectable epinephrine nasal spray medicine for the treatment of patients with allergic reactions (type 1), including anaphylaxis.
+/EIN News/ -- SAN DIEGO, March 28, 2023 (GLOBE NEWSWIRE) -- ARS Pharmaceuticals, Inc. (Nasdaq: SPRY), a biopharmaceutical company dedicated to empowering at-risk patients and caregivers to better protect themselves from severe allergic reactions that could lead to anaphylaxis, today announced that the U.S. Food and Drug Administration (FDA) has scheduled a Division of Pulmonology, Allergy and Critical Care Advisory Committee meeting on May 11, 2023 to review the new drug application (NDA) for neffy®. neffy has the potential to be the first, non-injectable epinephrine nasal spray medicine for the treatment of patients with allergic reactions (type 1), including anaphylaxis.

 The FDA stated the following regarding an Advisory Committee in its official pre-NDA meeting minutes received by ARS: